sadikou-faiz/lmv/README.md

 2. **Compile the project with Maven:** Use the following command in the directory of the cloned project: mv clean install

+## Launch

+After successfully installing LoveMyPet, you can launch the application :

-3. **Execute the generated JAR file:** Once the compilation is complete, run the generated JAR file with the command: java -jar LoveMyPet-0.0.1-SNAPSHOT.jar
+1. **Execute the generated JAR file:** Once the compilation is complete, run the generated JAR file with the command: java -jar LoveMyPet-0.0.1-SNAPSHOT.jar

-4. **In your browser, go to:** Open your browser and visit http://localhost:8081/Calcule to display our homepage.
+2. **In your browser, go to:** Open your browser and visit http://localhost:8081/Calcule to display our homepage.

+!!!!!!!!!!!!! a ajouter mysql :  changement de mdp